hexus/phaser-sat-example/README.md

 # Phaser SAT Example

-An example of using Separating Axis Theorem collision handling with [Phaser](https://github.com/photonstorm/phaser).
+An example of using the Separating Axis Theorem for collision handling with [Phaser](https://github.com/photonstorm/phaser).

 **PhaserSat.js** is a heavily commented Phaser scene that puts all of this